The Future of Digital Communication Technology Till 2050

 Nuclear Family Changes

-Based on how we navigate these reforms, this result may be a utopia—or hell on Earth—and the only sure thing is we’re not ready for them anywhere nearby.
+How we navigate these reforms will determine the outcome.
+It could be a utopia—or hell on Earth.
+The only certainty is that we’re not ready for these changes anywhere nearby.

 Check out: Top 10 Emerging Technology Trends For 2021